AHP Connect Member Profile - Jonathan McCoy

 I’ve always had a passion for the nonprofit space.
 Right out of college, I worked for my alma mater, Oklahoma State University.
 I got an internship at their foundation and worked in the marketing department.
 My formal degree is in graphic design, so I’ve always had this passion for how design can influence and make a difference in people’s lives.
 Through that experience, I first became aware of the world of development.
 I knew I wanted to do something to leverage design with the power of philanthropy’s impact.
 The ability to touch people’s lives in a deep way was really motivating.

 So to cross two story lines, my wife and I decided to go on an international mission work trip for a year.
 I had the difficult task of going up to my boss, at a job that I loved, and saying, “I love my job and I love being in development, but we really feel called to go do this.”
-She was really supportive and happened to be Becky Endicott, who’s co-hosting an upcoming AHP webinar with me.
+She was really supportive and happened to be Becky Endicott, who’s co-hosting an AHP webinar with me on September 19.
 Becky looked across the table at me and said, “You know, as your boss, I’m really disappointed you’re leaving.
 But as your friend, I can see this is the right next step for you and your wife.”

 We ended up living in Southeast Asia for a year.
 When we came back, I knew I wanted to focus on nonprofit work.
 I was able to go back to my job at OSU and experience crafting and launching our state’s first billion dollar fundraising campaign.
 That experience solidified that I wanted to invest my life in helping nonprofits better tell their story to achieve remarkable things.
 A couple years later, a friend of ours had just joined INTEGRIS in Oklahoma City and invited us to an opportunity there.
 To be honest, I wasn’t necessarily drawn to the health care at first.
 I was more drawn to the idea of a smaller development shop that needed to be rethought and reimagined.
 They were in a difficult place, and they needed some new energy and ideas.
 I was really captivated by the opportunity that we could have a lasting imprint on that transformation.
 So Becky and I came to INTEGRIS at the same time — that was seven years ago.